 Samuel Gorovitz, PhD

 On Day 1, Prof. Gorovitz describes his early years as an only child growing up in the Boston area in a home that emphasized the cultural rather than spiritual aspects of Judaism.
 He attributes his early love of both radio and language to his parents.
 He briefly mentions his time at the Massachusetts Institute of Technology (MIT), where he received a BS in Humanities and Science in 1960, and began his interdisciplinary academic exploration.
 He makes specific mention of the support he received from Abner Shimony, his undergraduate advisor.

 Prof. Gorovitz briefly mentions completing his PhD in Philosophy at Stanford University in three years.
-He discusses joining the faculty at Case Western Reserve University (CWRU) in 1964, and credits Fred Robbins, (then Dean of the Dept. of Philosophy at CWRU) as an influential figure for him during this period.
+He discusses joining the faculty at Case Western Reserve University (CWRU) in 1964, and credits Fred Robbins, (then Professor of Pediatrics at CWRU, appointed Dean of the medical school in 1966) as an influential figure for him during this period.